ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Methods

-\subsection{Image quality metrics}
+\subsubsection{Image quality metrics}

-We measured quantitatively the quality of the output of ALMA by means of three metrics: the mSSIM, the pSNR and the CJV. \begin{itemize} \item The mSSIM is an extension of the structural similarity index, designed to assess the quality of reconstructions across various scales in a manner that approximates human perception, c.f. \cite{wang2003multiscale, deligiannidis2014emerging}.
+We measured quantitatively the quality of the output of ALMA by means of three metrics: the mSSIM, the pSNR and the CJV. \begin{itemize} \item The mSSIM is an extension of the structural similarity index, designed to assess the quality of reconstructions across various scales in a manner that approximates human perception,\cite{wang2003multiscale, deligiannidis2014emerging}.
 It compares the brightness, contrast, and structural details of reconstructions with ground truth images, assigning values on a scale from 0 to 1, where a score of 1 indicates optimal similarity.
 Good quality reconstructions typically correspond to mSSIM values of $\geq 0.9$.
-In the present work, the mSSIM is computed via the command \texttt{multissim(I,Iref)}, where \texttt{Iref} is the reference image (the Shepp-Logan brain phantom) and \texttt{I} is the image to be assessed. \item The pSNR quantifies noise corruption of compressed images, independently on the quality as perceived by human vision and good visual quality requires pSNR to be at least 30dB, c.f. \cite{adcock2021compressive}. \item CJV measures the presence of intensity non-uniformity (INU) artifacts in MRI, c.f. \cite{likar2001retrospective,ganzetti2016intensity}.
+In the present work, the mSSIM is computed via the command \texttt{multissim(I,Iref)}, where \texttt{Iref} is the reference image (the Shepp-Logan brain phantom) and \texttt{I} is the image to be assessed. \item The pSNR quantifies noise corruption of compressed images, independently on the quality as perceived by human vision and good visual quality requires pSNR to be at least 30dB, \cite{adcock2021compressive}. \item CJV measures the presence of intensity non-uniformity (INU) artifacts in MRI \cite{likar2001retrospective,ganzetti2016intensity}.
 In the current paper, we use it as a measure of artifact bias in reconstructions.
 Lower values of CJV indicate better quality of MR images in terms of artifacts.
-CJV is defined based on the intensity difference between grey and white matter.
-Fig. \ref{fig:GMWM} illustrates the masks corresponding to grey matter (B) and white matter (C) in the Shepp-Logan phantom, used for the computation of the CJV, as inspired by \cite{jaroudi2019numerical}. \end{itemize}
+CJV is defined based on the intensity difference between grey and white matter, as inspired by Jaroudi et.al. \cite{jaroudi2019numerical}. \end{itemize}

 The notation $mSSIM(\lambda)$ stands for the mSSIM of the reconstruction obtained by solving:

 Analogous notations for $pSNR(\lambda)$ and $CJV(\lambda)$.
 The mSSIM takes values in $[0,1]$ and optimality corresponds to $mSSIM(\lambda)=1$ (maximum).
 The pSNR and the CJV take values in $[0,+\infty)$ and are optimized in correspondence of their maxima and their minima respectively.
 Good quality with respect to mSSIM corresponds to $mSSIM \geq 0.9$, good quality with respect to pSNR corresponds to $pSNR \geq$ 30dB.
 Assessing good quality for CJV is harder, since, differently from the mSSIM and the pSNR, the CJV is optimized in correspondence of its minima $\arg\min(CJV(\lambda))$, whereas $\max(CJV(\lambda))$ potentially grows to infinity.
 For these reasons, we considered good quality with respect to CJV as: